 Most people I know probably won't like the answer to this question but the honest truth is no. During my time here I have had fleeting moments of home sickness but mostly for the people back home.

 There are a few things that I do miss:

 That's about it!

 My quality of life here is much better then it was before.
 I am healthier, almost completely stress free, my relationship with my daughters has grown in unimaginable ways as we have shared these experiences together.
 I have been able to travel and meet interesting people from all over the world.
-I have also learned a lot about myself as I faced and conquered each and every "struggle" that has come my way.
+I have also learned a lot about myself as I faced and conquered each and every challenge that has come my way.
 My creativity and imagination have strengthened as I've had to think "outside the box" in almost every area of my life.